brendanmerritt1/a99-achernar-covid/README.md

 # Team Achernar Covid-19 Dashboard

 ## Introduction
-This covid dashboard displays covid information for the state of North Carolina, both at a state and county level.
+This COVID-19 dashboard displays COVID-19 information for the state of North Carolina, both at a state and county level.
 It displays data about a number of areas, including cases, deaths, hospitalizations, etc. It has pages for vaccine and outbreak info, containing a variety of tables and graph.
-There are also registration and login components to personalize the "My County" page, and the account information can be edited/deleted at any time.
+There are also registration and login components to personalize the "My County" page, and the account information can be edited/deleted at any time. \
+\
+The dashboard is rendered on the frontend through React, while the endpoints and server-side logic in the backend is managed by Express.
+It uses better-sqlite3 (a SQLite derivative) to manage a database with a number of tables, holding COVID-19 data, account info, and access logs.
+API endpoints managed by the Express router contain filtered json data from the database, which is served to the frontend with Axios.
+As of now, data is parsed from a CSV file into the database, but since this takes a significant amount of time on the first start, the SQLite database is included in the repository.
+Data from the News tab is pulled from the Bing News Search API with the query "Coronavirus".

 ## Demo
 To see a quick overview of the webapp with a brief explanation of each page, see the linked video here https://www.youtube.com/watch?v=CNQWKvCJ6-k. \